Providing a safe haven for the children of Tanzania

 And while we are proud to have contributed to delivering much-needed infrastructure to the country, another way we are making a difference is through the Alastair Kendrick House, a home for orphans which was officially opened in Dar es Salaam in October 2019.

 The Alastair McKendrick House is an initiative of SMEC’s Africa CSR Committee that has been supported by the SMEC Foundation and the McKendrick family.
-Alastair McKendrick is a former SMEC Director, who passed away in September 2018, but his legacy lives on through his contribution to the children of Tanzania.
+Alastair McKendrick is a former long serving SMEC Director and Group Chief Financial Officer (CFO), who passed away in September 2018, but his legacy lives on through his contribution to the children of Tanzania.
 The opening event was attended by members of SMEC’s management team from Australia, South Africa, Kenya and Tanzania together with Alastair’s wife Alison, his brother Gerald and his sister in law, Lesley.

 SMEC stepped up in 2018, when 45 children found themselves without accommodation because rent had not been paid due to a lack of funds.
 Following several visits to the orphanage, and thorough discussions with local NGOs and other stakeholders, SMEC Tanzania committed to supporting the construction of a new facility.